Sensation and PerceptionBy Adam John Privitera

 - Adjustment of eye to low levels of light.

-- Differential threshold
+- Differential threshold (or difference threshold)

 - The smallest difference needed in order to differentiate two stimuli.
 (See Just Noticeable Difference (JND))